 Allen Barton has been a part of the BHP community since 1990.
-He is a Los Angeles-based writer-director, teacher and classical pianist.
+He is a Los Angeles-based playwright, director, teacher and classical pianist.
 As a playwright, his debut feature play ENGAGEMENT ran at the BHP in 2010, and in San Francisco in 2014.
-His latest play, YEARS TO THE DAY, was named one of LA Weekly's 10-best plays, garnering huge critical acclaim, comparisons to Mamet and Shaw, as well as multiple nominations for acting and writing during its 2013 run in Los Angeles.
-YEARS TO THE DAY was performed in Paris, New York, Kansas City, and was a 2014 participant in the Edinburgh Fringe Festival.
+His 2013 play, YEARS TO THE DAY, was named one of LA Weekly's 10-best plays, garnering huge critical acclaim, comparisons to Mamet and Shaw, as well as multiple nominations for acting and writing during its 2013 run in Los Angeles.
+YEARS TO THE DAY has been performed in Paris, New York, Kansas City, and was a 2014 participant in the Edinburgh Fringe Festival.
 His 2015 play, DISCONNECTION, was hailed by critics and had two successful Los Angeles runs.
 His newest play, CIRCLING, is slated to premiere in the 2018-19 season.

 Art Cohan is an accomplished award-winning actor and director who has worked extensively for over 30 years in New York and Los Angeles in theater, film and television.
 Some of his film and television credits are available on IMDB.
 Art first started his studies with Milton Katselas in 1987 in a workshop in New York and has been attending classes at the Beverly Hills Playhouse since 1992, where he is currently Director of Student Affairs.